kristenlebersole-alt/ai-product-strategy/04-the-contract/golden-dataset.md

 ## Red-Team Findings
-*What failure mode did your partner find that you missed?*
+*What failure mode did your partner find that you missed?
+Add a specific stress test: run the extractor against your 10 messiest real contracts (not the golden dataset) and report the failure rate before committing further roadmap.
+Contracts come from customer source with a PDF or API calls